A geometric Jacquet-Langlands correspondence for paramodular Siegel threefolds: Introduction

 \subsection{Overview of the paper}

 We start by giving an overview of the theory of Siegel modular forms and automorphic representations of $\gsp_4(\mathbb{A})$ in Section \ref{automorphic}.
 In Section \ref{cohomology} we discuss the Vogan-Zuckerman classification and Arthur's classification and use these to describe the cohomology of Siegel threefolds.
 We define algebraic modular forms for $G$ in Section \ref{Sec:AlgModForms}.
 In Section \ref{integral} we survey some results on integral models of Siegel threefolds and describe the combinatorics of their supersingular loci explicitly in terms of Shimura sets for $G$.
-In Section \ref{nearbycycles} we discuss nearby cycles and the Picard-Lefschetz formula, where we crucially use results of \cite{LanStroh} to get off the ground.
 Section \ref{Eisenstein} is the technical heart of the paper where we prove the vanishing of the component group.
 We deduce the main theorems from this in Section \ref{applications}.